 To create a new menu, click the create a new menu link, then just type in a Menu Name (to help you remember what it is), and click the Create Menu button.

 After you create your first menu, you will notice that two new options appear to control the following:

-- Auto add pages – If selected, new pages to be added automatically when you create them.
+- Auto add pages – If checked, new pages will be added automatically when you create them.

 - Theme locations – Allows you to decide where you would like your custom menu to appear in your theme.
-By default, the main navigation area of your theme should be selected for you, but you can select a different location if your theme is capable of multiple menus.
+By default, your menu will show up in the main navigation area of your theme.
+However, you can select a different location if your theme is capable of multiple menus.

 Adding pages to your menu is as simple as checking the proper boxes for the pages you want and then clicking Add to Menu.
 If you have a lot of pages, you can choose to view your most recent pages, or search for a page based on its name in the search tab.
 Only published pages will show up in the list for insertion into your custom menu.

 In most cases, you won’t want to put a page marked as private into the menu.
 However, you can use the Search tab to find private pages, and add them if you like.

 Want a menu tab to link directly to another website?
 No problem!
 Type in the URL where you want to take someone when they click on it, add Link Text to specify what the tab will say, and then click Add to Menu.
 Optionally, you can have a custom link open in a new window or tab by enabling Link Targets described on the advanced menu settings page.

 Unlike your main blog page, which displays all of the posts on your site, a Category Page will allow you to create a filtered blog feed that displays only the posts from within a specific category.
 If you have a lot of categories, you can choose to view your most used, or search for a category based on its name in the search tab.
 Only categories with at least one published post in them will appear in the list.

 Simply check the box of the categories you’d like to add, then click Add to Menu.